BigLittle/nvim-p4/README.md

    | j / k   | Navigation                     |
    | Esc / q | Hide window                    |

-`:P4Clients` to select a active client (workspace) from all your Perforce workspaces.
+`:P4Clients` to select an active client from all your Perforce workspaces.

    | Key     | Action        |
    | ------- | ------------- |